Interior design tips to use in your own home…also known as, professional tricks of the trade you can use today!

 Before our high gloss butler’s pantry was this gorgeous shade of blue, it was a drab, dark wood space.

 We changed the hardware and then had it professionally painted a Fine Paints of Europe custom blended high gloss blue lacquer… and that’s basically it!

-This post with the before and after images of this space really illustrates the difference paint alone can make to a space (paint is also a great way to revive a piece of furniture!)
+This post with the before and after images of this space really illustrates the difference paint alone can make (paint is also a great way to revive old furniture pieces!)

 3. Start a collection and show it off!